Headhunting – A guide to help you decide if it will benefit your business

 - Know where to find candidates

-- Potential remuneration package needed
+- Advise you on the potential remuneration package needed

 They should be armed with industry statistics from previous assignments in your sector and help you define exactly what you want and what is possible before the recruitment project starts.